 The new project and the partnership awards are an outgrowth of previous work, also funded by the NSF (DRL 1001795) and The Noyce Foundation.
 This earlier initiative supported a conference in March 2011 and a follow-up meeting in November 2011 that brought together individuals from higher education and informal science education to gauge interest in and explore possibilities for developing cross-sector partnerships.

 With the new initiative, the SENCER-ISE awards program will enable us to support ten partnerships at $50,000 each, payable over a three-year period.
-In addition to these start-up funds, SENCER-ISE will provide awardees with technical assistance such as identifying audience outcomes to guide evaluation, selecting resource materials on relevant topics in formal and informal science education, and organizing opportunities to interact with members of other partnerships and the larger SENCER network of faculty and administrators.
+In addition to these start-up funds, SENCER-ISE will provide awardees with technical assistance such as identifying audience outcomes to guide evaluation, selecting resource materials on relevant topics in formal and informal science education, and organizing opportunities to interact with members of other partnerships and the larger SENCER network of faculty and administrators (by anthony).
 Randi Korn & Associates and the Marian Koshland Science Museum of the National Academy of Sciences will join the National Center in providing these services to the awardees, and where appropriate, to the SENCER and wider educational communities.
 To learn more about the SENCER-ISE initiative and the partnerships supported by the awards program, please visit the SENCER-ISE website, found here.

 Materials from March 2011 SENCER-ISE Conference